AKlaus/Transparent-Auth-Gateway/README.md

 Code samples for a series of articles about implementing Transparent Auth Gateway:
 1. [Needs and means](https://alex-klaus.com/transparent-auth-gateway-1).
 Requirements for enterprise apps and available off-the-shelf solutions.
 2. [Auth Flows](https://alex-klaus.com/transparent-auth-gateway-2).
-Relevant the authentication/authorisation flows (OAuth2, OIDC) with sequence diagrams.
+Relevant authentication/authorisation flows (OAuth2, OIDC) with sequence diagrams.
 3. [Writing the code in C#](https://alex-klaus.com/transparent-auth-gateway-3).
-Nuts & bolts of coding a _Transparent Auth Gateway_ in .NET.
+Comments to the code in this repo – a _Transparent Auth Gateway_ in .NET.
-4. [Deploying to Azure](/transparent-auth-gateway-4). _App Registrations_ and Firewall settings (Azure _WAF_ / _Front Door_).
+4. [Deploying to Azure](https://alex-klaus.com/transparent-auth-gateway-4). _App Registrations_ and Firewall settings (Azure _WAF_ / _Front Door_).

 # Transparent Auth Gateway for Enterprise apps